hybridables/redolent/README.md

 - [always-generator](https://github.com/hybridables/always-generator): Generatorify, basically, **everything**.
 Async, callback-style or synchronous function; sync function that returns child process, stream or observable; directly passed promise, stream or child process.
 - [native-or-another](https://github.com/tunnckoCore/native-or-another): Always will expose native `Promise` if available, otherwise `Bluebird` but only if you don't give another promise module like `q` or `promise` or what you want.
 - [native-promise](https://github.com/tunnckoCore/native-promise): Get native `Promise` or falsey value if not available.
+- [relike](https://github.com/hybridables/relike): Simple promisify a callback-style function with sane defaults.
+Support promisify-ing sync functions.
+- [relike-all](https://github.com/hybridables/relike-all): Create promise from sync, async, string, number, array and so on.
+Handle completion (results) and errors gracefully!
+Built on top of `relike`, used by `redolent` to build robust (hybrid) APIs.

 ## Contributing